Back to blog

 Once you have these capabilities, problems that felt impossible become tractable.

 Optimization becomes automatic.
 The system learns which strategies work best for which types of tasks.
-You're not manually A/B testing prompts anymore—the infrastructure does it for you.
+The infrastructure handles A/B testing for you.

 Where we're applying this